haowang-bioinfo/pytoolbox/README.md

-# mapids - a python module
+# pytoolbox - a collection of python bioinfomatics tools